 Dynamic Bidding adjusts your bids up if it’s likely to result in a sale.
 Placement Bids allow you to pay a premium for appearing at the top of search results and on product pages.

 Dynamic bidding is similar to Enhanced CPC in the Google Adwords world.
-Normally smart bidding like Enhanced CPC or Dynamic Bidding result in a marginal increase in sales but a dramatic increase in advertising costs.
+Normally smart bidding like Enhanced CPC or Dynamic Bidding results in a marginal increase in sales but a dramatic increase in advertising costs.
 I suggest you DO NOT turn on Dynamic Bids – up and down and instead select Fixed bids or Dynamic bids – down only as your bidding strategy.

 Placement bidding is a different story.
 Much like I recommended using Bid+ I also recommend that you SHOULD use Placement Bidding.